Professional Pet Sitting Etc. reviews on Yelp, should they be trusted

 Did you know that Yelp filtered reviews?
 Did you know that many lawsuits have been filed against them?
-Do you agree that Yelp should have the choice to filter you review?
+Do you agree that Yelp should have the choice to filter your review?

 Dorinne Whynott, is a long time animal professional.
 She is a successful business owner establishing one of the largest pet sitting companies in New Hampshire since 1990.
 Click to Read her complete History.

-This article can not be copied in part or in whole without specific written permission by the author.
+This article can not be copied in part or in whole without specific written permission by the Author/Owner.